How to buy the best headphones

 What makes a good set of headphones?

-If you're looking to get the most out of your music, you'll need headphones that not only sound great, but are also comfortable to wear.
+If you're looking to get the most out of your music, you'll need headphones that not only sound great, but are also comfortable to wear and built to last.

 - Comfort: whether you intend to use headphones every day or just occasionally, comfort is paramount when choosing the best set.
 Some in-ear headphones are comfortable but, if you plan to use your headphones for long periods, on-ear and over-ear models are typically a better choice.

-In addition to the four main types, there are specialised headphones for specific purposes.
-These include sports models that have additional features to help keep them in place during exercise, such as in-ear models with a neckband or ear clips.
-Many new headphones also allow you to access your smartphone's voice assistant (such as Google Assistant on Android or Siri on Apple devices) so you can issue commands hands-free using just your voice.
-For example, you could ask for today's weather forecast or skip to the next music track.
+Sports headphones often have additional features to help keep them in place during exercise, such as in-ear models with a neckband or ear clips.
+Many new headphones also allow you to access your smartphone's voice assistant (such as Google Assistant on Android or Siri on Apple devices) so you can issue commands, such as skipping tracks, using just your voice.

 What are bone conduction headphones?